-- Be enrolled in a degree-granting program, and - Be certified at the close of the academic year by their department as making satisfactory progress toward a degree based upon preestablished minimum criteria (from departmental program requirements) that must be met for departmental certification, and - Have an in-major GPA of 2.0 or above and maintain an in-major GPA of 2.0 or above until graduation.
+- Have passed at least 24 semester credits that will meet General Education requirements, and - Be enrolled in a degree-granting program, and - Be certified at the close of the academic year by their department as making satisfactory progress toward a degree based upon preestablished minimum criteria from departmental checksheets, which must be met for departmental certification. - Upon having attempted 96 semester credits (including transfer, advanced placement, advanced standing, and credit by examination), students must have an in-major GPA of 2.0 or above.